Lucy Walker steamboat disaster: Victims

 Among the dead were General James West Pegram, a lawyer and banker, whose sons (General John Pegram and Colonel William Pegram) would become important Confederate officers in the Civil War.
 Pegram was also an important leader in the Whig party.
 Special Postal Agent Samuel Mansfield Brown of Lexington, Kentucky, was also identified as a victim.
 Brown had been one of the protagonists in a famous frontier brawl at Russell Cave, Kentucky, with Cassius Marcellus Clay, a Louisville newspaperman, emancipationist, and distant cousin of Henry Clay.
-When he learned of Brown's demise, Cassius Clay noted that Sam Brown was the bravest of all of the many persons Clay had fought during a very combative career.
+When he learned of Brown's demise, Cassius Clay noted that Sam Brown was the bravest of all of the persons Clay had fought during a combative career.

 Only two children and none of the women died, probably because their cabin was farther from the blast than the hurricane deck where most of the male passengers were gathered.
 Newspapers did not name Vann's slave crewmen.
 Thirty-six passengers and twenty crew members were identified as killed in the explosion, and forty-eight passengers and seven crew members who survived, with a total of 111 persons aboard.
 The pilot, Captain Thompson, estimated that there were at least 130 travellers, including deck passengers, and a thirty-man crew when the Lucy Walker left Louisville.
 Since the vessel's passenger manifests and crew lists were lost, there is no way to know precisely how many died.